 Yes.
 Petals can also be microwaved.
 Simply wrap them in a paper towel and put them in the oven for around 3 minutes.
 You can adjust the time until they are completely dried out.
 Store the dried petals in an airtight container.

 Collect sand at the beach and bury your petals in it until they dry out.
-The sand sucks in moisture from the roses, thus preserving it for longer.
+The sand sucks in moisture from the roses, thus preserving them longer.

 Use a Freeze Dryer